tammet/gkc/Examples/README.md

     {"error": "syntax error, unexpected URI, expecting '.': file example1.txt place 'as' in line 3: foo bar ("}

+The proofs in the following examples may vary between different runs, depending on which parallel process found it first.
+You can block gkc from using parallel processes on UNIXes by the `-parallel 0` argument like

+    ./gkc example1.txt -parallel 0

 ###  Example 2 for answers